SOC 2, CIS, NIST, ISO27001, PCI and more. How do you choose?

-What follows is a brief glossary of the most widely used security frameworks to help you understand the differences and who is using them.
+Below is a brief glossary of the most widely used security frameworks to help you understand the differences and who is using them.

 Created by the American Institute of Certified Public Accountants (AICPA), SOC 2 was created for service organizations that store customer data in the cloud.
 SOC 2 requirements are intended to cover policies and procedures, security, availability, processing, integrity, and confidentiality (privacy) of customer data.
 SOC 2 applies to SaaS organizations storing customer data in the cloud and also to cloud-computing providers or organizations that own infrastructure hosting other companies’ customer data.
 Learn more about SOC 2 here.